ODIN-fire/odin-rs/roadmap.md

 This file contains a list of tentatively planned future `odin-rs` components and work items.
 The order might change.

-workaround for Safari JS module initialization problem (for dependencies on async modules - which is mostly odin_cesium.js).
-As of Safari 18.6.1
+Create own or proxied Cesium Terrain server.
+Apart from reducing client network traffic this is also workaround for Safari JS module initialization problems due to hanging odin_cesium.js init (async Ion terrain not loading because of CORS when running in (NASA) VPN).

 ODIN server side fire detection from images (e.g. in combination with odin_alertca and odin_sentinel).
 This is mainly intended to reduce the number of false positives from field based sensors and ultimately should